A Round-up of Argyle News

 Argyle's under 19's lost 2-1 at home to Cardiff City today and the under 17's drew 2-2 at Swansea City.
 Youth tables and results will be updated here

 Argyle beat Barnsley 2-0 at Home Park with goals from Graham Coughlan in the 38th minute and Mickey Evans (75).
 Argyle: McCormick, Worrell, Wotton, Coughlan, Gilbert, Norris, Bent, Adams, Capaldi, Keith, Evans.
 Subs - Sturrock, Hodges (not used - Beresford, Aljofree, Stonebridge).
-Attendance - 8,695.
-The usual excellent coverage can be found on Greens On Screen and Ian De Lar's match report is here
+Attendance - 8,695. and Ian De Lar's match report is here